Open-Technology-Foundation/bash_docstring/README.md

 ## Security Considerations

-The use of eval in shell scripts can be risky if not handled carefully, as it executes the evaluated string as a command.
-This script attempts to mitigate this risk by escaping characters, but users should still be cautious, especially when dealing with untrusted input.
+The use of `-e|--eval` can be risky if not handled carefully.
+`docstring` attempts to mitigate this risk by escaping '``' and '$ (' characters, but users should still be cautious, especially when dealing with untrusted input.

  ---

-Version: 0.4.20(9)-beta
+Version: 0.4.20(10)-beta

 Updated: 2023-11-30